Jinke-Liu/Distance-of-distance-tSNE/README.md

 <a id="2">[2]</a>
 Grossberger, Lukas, Francesco P. Battaglia, and Martin Vinck.
 "Unsupervised clustering of temporal patterns in high-dimensional neuronal ensembles using a novel dissimilarity measure."
 PLoS computational biology 14.7 (2018): e1006283.

+<a id="3">[3]</a>
+Sotomayor-Gómez, Boris, Francesco P. Battaglia, and Martin Vinck.
+"A geometry of spike sequences: Fast, unsupervised discovery of high-dimensional neural spiking patterns based on optimal transport theory." bioRxiv (2020).